 • Is it costly to transfer the property title?

 • Costs can vary.
-Apart from potential transfer taxes, there may be fees associated with the title company, notarization, and recording.
+At a minimum you will incur recording fees with the county clerk.
+Apart from that, there are likely potential taxes (both transfer taxes and potential reassessments), and there may be fees associated with the title company or law firm.

 • Is taking property out of an LLC always the right move?